DaehanKim/EasyRLHF/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

 # EasyRLHF
-EasyRLHF aims to providing an easy and minimal interface to train RLHF LMs, using off-the-shelf solutions and datasets (i.e. HF Trainer, HF Datasets, Deepspeed, trl, peft and whatnot).
+EasyRLHF aims to provide an easy and minimal interface to train aligned language models, using off-the-shelf solutions and datasets (i.e. HF Trainer, HF Datasets, Deepspeed, trl).

+Following sections will cover rough concepts of alignment methods(RLHF, RRHF, DPO, IPO) and provide how to run examples.

-## Workflow
+## RLHF Overview
 As shown in [InstructGPT paper](https://arxiv.org/abs/2203.02155), we can train a reward model and reinforce a language model to follow human instructions better.
-We can first train reward model and SFT-LM with hh-rlhf dataset and self-instruct dataset respectively.
-Then PPO-LM can be trained with trl and peft library.
+We can first train reward model and SFT-LM with `hh-rlhf` dataset and `slimorca-dedup` dataset respectively.
+Then PPO-LM can be trained with trl library.

 ![workflow](assets/workflow.PNG)

 ### Train a Reward Model